sasjs/core/README.md

   - _mm_ for metadata macros (interface with the metadata server).
   - _mmx_ for macros that use metadata and are XCMD enabled
   - _mx_ for macros that are XCMD enabled
+  - _ml_ for macros that are used to compile LUA modules
   - _mv_ for macros that will only work in Viya
 - follow verb-noun convention
 - unix style line endings (lf)